-- If required, complete the new OSAP Disability Verification Form available under Required Documents when your self-identify as a student with a permanent disability and return to the Financial Aid Office, E2020 or upload on your OSAP application
+- If required, complete the new OSAP Disability Verification Form available under Required Documents when you self-identify as a student with a permanent disability and upload it on your OSAP application.

 - Register as early as possible with Accessibility Services at Fanshawe (Room F2010, London Campus).
 Early identification ensures consideration for the BSWD and the CSG-PDSE.
 You could also be eligible for other accommodates and supports offered by Accessibility Services.